This Dr. Axe content is medically reviewed or fact checked to ensure factually accurate information.

 Vitamin K2 is essential for the function of several proteins in addition to osteocalcin, which is why it helps with growth and development.
 For example, it’s involved in the maintenance of structures of the arterial walls, osteoarticular system, teeth and the regulation of cell growth.

-2. Protects the Cardiovascular System
+2. Protects the cardiovascular system

 Vitamin K2 is one of the best vitamins for men because it offers protection against heart-related problems, including atherosclerosis (stiffening of the arteries), which are the leading causes of death in many developed countries.
 According to the Centers for Disease Control and Prevention, every year more than half of deaths due to heart disease are in men.

-Vitamin K2 is associated with the inhibition of arterial calcification and arterial stiffening.
-An adequate intake of vitamin K2 has been shown to lower the risk of vascular damage because it activates matrix GLA protein (MGP), which inhibits the deposits of calcium on the walls.
+A 2015 report published in the Integrative Medicine Clinician’s Journal explained that vitamin K2 is linked to inhibiting both arterial calcification and arterial stiffening.
+Taking in enough vitamin K2 helps lower the risk of vascular damage because it activates matrix GLA protein, which can stop the deposits of calcium on arterial walls.

 The Rotterdam Study, a very large study done in the Netherlands that followed more than 4,800 adult men, found that the highest intake of vitamin K2 was associated with the lowest chances of suffering from aortic calcification.
 Men who consumed the most K2 were found to have a 52 percent lower risk of severe aortic calcification and a 41 percent lower risk of coronary heart disease.